Tudat/tudat/developerGuide/extendingJSON/unitTesting.rst

 Each component test is designed to exhaustively test all the features of a given settings-container class (and its derived classes).
 In these tests, it is checked that objects created by reading a JSON file are identical to the objects created manually by writing C++ code.
 In order to compare the created objects, it will be necessary to define a comparison operator for each settings class in Tudat.
 Fortunately, this has been done indirectly by writing :literal:`to_json` methods, so we can compare the JSON representation of the created objects rather than the objects themselves.
 The only drawbacks of this approach are:

-  - It cannot be followed for classes storing information that is not convertible to JSON (such as :class:`boost::function`).
+  - It cannot be followed for classes storing information that is not convertible to JSON (such as :class:`std::function`).
   - An error in the :literal:`to_json` function can lead to overlooking of errors in the :literal:`from_json` functions.

 The first point has little relevance, since classes that cannot be represented as JSON are not supported by the JSON Interface.
 The second point is more important.
 Consider these :literal:`to_json` and :literal:`from_jsom` functions: